bitcoinops/bitcoinops.github.io/_topics/en/countersign.md

   server who have each other's public keys to negotiate authentication without either participant revealing any identifying information to third parties.

 ## Optional.
-Use Markdown formatting.
-Multiple paragraphs.
-Links allowed.
-extended_summary: |
-  This would make it easier to securely set up whitelisted nodes across the Internet for miners or exchanges, or to allow lightweight wallets to ensure they connect to trusted nodes.
-By enabling authentication without revealing identity to third parties, nodes on anonymity networks (such as Tor) or nodes that simply changed IP addresses couldn't have their network identity tracked.

-  The protocol should be compatible with the [version 2 P2P transport protocol][topic v2 p2p transport].

-## Optional.
 Produces a Markdown link with either "[title][]" or
 ## "[title](link)"
 primary_sources: